SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [Theano/Theano](https://github.com/Theano/Theano) - Theano was a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+It is being continued as aesara: www.github.com/pymc-devs/aesara
 - [KevinMusgrave/pytorch-metric-learning](https://github.com/KevinMusgrave/pytorch-metric-learning) - The easiest way to use deep metric learning in your application.
 Modular, flexible, and extensible.
 Written in PyTorch.
 - [netbox-community/netbox](https://github.com/netbox-community/netbox) - Infrastructure resource modeling for network automation.
 Open source under Apache 2.
 Public demo: https://demo.netbox.dev
 - [facebookresearch/demucs](https://github.com/facebookresearch/demucs) - Code for the paper Music Source Separation in the Waveform Domain